Andi Peters

 Andi Eleazu Peters (born 29 July 1970) is a British television presenter, producer, journalist and voice actor, currently employed by ITV and known for presenting Children's BBC, roles on breakfast TV shows Live & Kicking, GMTV, Good Morning Britain and Lorraine, and for hosting Dancing on Ice: Extra and The Big Reunion.

 He competed in the first series of the ITV skating competition Dancing on Ice.
 He appeared in the third series of Celebrity MasterChef finishing as runner-up behind Atomic Kitten singer Liz McClarnon.

 Career

 Television

-During his early television career, Andi Peters worked for ITV as a presenter for Thames Television and as in-vision continuity announcer for CITV.
+During his early television career, Andi Peters worked for ITV as a presenter for Thames Television and as in-vision continuity announcer for Children's ITV.

 He was taken on by the BBC in 1989 as a presenter on Children's BBC for The Broom Cupboard, succeeding Phillip Schofield and Andy Crane.
-Peters was accompanied by Edd the Duck, a hand puppet with a green mohican.
+Peters was accompanied by Edd the Duck, a hand puppet with a green mohican but, contrary to popular belief, never actually manipulated the puppet.
 Peters hosted The Broom Cupboard for just over four years, leaving in 1993.
-He went on to present Take Two, a BBC Children's comments programme, and BBC Children's television programme Live & Kicking with Emma Forbes and John Barrowman.
+He went on to present Take Two, a BBC Children's comments programme, and BBC Children's Saturday morning television programme Live & Kicking with Emma Forbes and John Barrowman between 1993 and 1996.